 5. Your cat suffers from allergies or other health issues and is injuring itself from scratching.

 6. They are awesome fashion fabulous!
 With so many colours available you can have a new theme every second month, like pink and red for Valentines or black and orange for Halloween.

 1. Your cat has an indoor/outdoor lifestyle.
 For the same reason a declawed cat should be never be allowed outside, a cat with nail caps has far less ability to defend itself from territorial cat fights and predators, or escape up a tree.

 2. Your cat is elderly.
 Most elderly cats really slow down on sheathing their nails and using the scratching post.
 This means the layers of nail cuticle build up to a wide, thick structure.
 This needs to be visually checked regularly by the owner to prevent it from growing into the pad.
 Also, because of this wider structure, nail caps may not fit over the nail.

 3. Your cat has an infected nail bed, or some other foot fungus, or injury.
 Common sense prevails.

 When there is a problem, and the cat seems continually uncomfortable or gnawing at the nail caps, it is inevitably human error with the application.
 To avoid discomfort, use an experienced Certified Feline Master Groomer to do the nail cap application.

-2. The nail cap was put on too far, or with the nail fully extended, and now the nail cannot properly retract to it’s normal position.
+- The nail cap was put on too far, or with the nail fully extended, and now the nail cannot properly retract to its normal position.
 You can imagine how uncomfortable that would feel.

 I hope that answers most questions pertaining to using nail caps for your cat.
-As I mentioned I went from dubious to a fan of nail caps, especially when it helps reinforce a positive relationship between the cat and its owner.
+As I mentioned I went from dubious, to understanding a need for nail caps for some cats, especially when it helps reinforce a positive relationship between the cat and its owner.